 More to know: It's compatible with all baby bottles and formula brands.

 3. Tula Explore carrier

 Why we love it: I didn't know about babywearing until our son started getting a bit of a flat head on one of his sides and our pediatrician recommend us that we wear him more instead of pushing him around in a stroller.
 I was paralyzed because I am so, so, so, so clumsy, the idea of having a tiny baby strapped to my body seemed like a bad one.
 But the Tula is so easy to use, I was confident from day one.
 Wearing him became one of my favorite things.
 Even now with him being a almost 30 pound toddler, wearing him is one of my favorite methods of transportation for him.

-More to know: The Free to Grow model is the most adaptable, allowing you to carry a 7 pound to a 45 pound child.
+More to know: The Explore model is the most adaptable, allowing you to carry a 7 pound to a 45 pound child.
 They also come in the cutest prints ever.

 4. Nanit Plus baby monitor

 Why we love it: I made the mistake of initially purchasing only an audio monitor.
 It worked for the first few months, but once our kid could roll and move around the crib, we needed to know if his cries meant he was stuck or just having a bad dream.
 After a ton of research, we went with the Nanit Plus because it's Wifi based so you can keep tabs on your little one even when you are not home, which was key for us since we are both working parents.
 Nanit also gives you a report on how many hours your child is sleeping, which if you are obsessed with data like I am, it's amazing to have.

 More to know: You can mount the camera from your wall and take it with you on trips so you also have an on-the-go monitor.